 Related Post – Rhode Island Casino Specs and History

-Like horses at the starting gate, a huge line had formed, and excitement built until at 3:00 pm EST when Speaker of the House Nicholas Mattiello, Senate President Dominic Ruggerio, and John Taylor, executive chairman of Twin River Worldwide Holdings Inc., placed the first bets, marking the opening of the Twin River Casino sports wagering.
+At 3:00 pm EST, Speaker of the House Nicholas Mattiello, Senate President Dominic Ruggerio, and John Taylor, executive chairman of Twin River Worldwide Holdings Inc., placed the first bets, marking the opening of the Twin River Casino sports wagering.

 Now, if you’re thinking Vegas sportsbooks, the likes of Caesars or Westgate, think again.
 It’s more like Golden Gate downtown.

-Tiverton, Twin River Worldwide Holdings Inc‘s other RI casino, will go live with a sportsbook sometime next month.
-The Tiverton Casino sportsbook is very small.
+Tiverton, Twin River Worldwide Holdings Inc’s other RI casino, will go live with a sportsbook sometime next month.
+Unfortunately, the Tiverton Casino sportsbook is very small.

 The idea is to start ASAP and get ahead of other New England casinos.
 Twin River’s setup was temporary.
-“Phase 1″ is located on the third floor in the simulcast wagering area.
-Staff told me that this “Phase 1” area would be kept even after the main sportsbook is completed.
+“Phase 1” is located on the third floor in the simulcast wagering area.
+Staff told me the “Phase 1” area would be kept after completing the actual sportsbook.

 To start with, only Twin River and Tiverton will accept wagering.
 However, online wagering is part of the plan.
-The next phase will be to complete the real sports book area.
+The next phase will be to complete the actual sportsbook area.

-Jeff Moony, the Staff Writer at the Providence Journal, wrote, “Rhode Island will be poised to go online whenever lawmakers are ready.
+The Staff Writer at the Providence Journal, Jeff Moony, wrote, “Rhode Island will be poised to go online whenever lawmakers are ready.
 IGT and William Hill power Rhode Island sports wagering.
 IGT is behind computer technology, while William Hill is setting the lines.”